rcantore/forupgrade-campsite/README.md

 ```
 PUT http://localhost:8080/api/campsites/1/bookings/{id}
 ```
-Where *{id}* is the id provided on the sucessful response when creating the booking
+Where *{id}* is the id provided on the successful response when creating the booking

 Example body:
 ```json